Set risk measures: Set risk measures

+Set-monotonicity and set-convexity, introduced in \Cref{lmm: set mono conv}, are weaker structural properties that play a central role for SRMs.
+Set-monotonicity is indispensable for characterizing worst-case risk measures. \citet{Fadina2023} call the analogous property ``uncertainty aversion'', with the same interpretation adopted here: greater uncertainty entails greater risk.
+We stress that set-monotonicity is structural for the present framework.
+Changing the underlying preorder may break it, in which case the main arguments developed below would no longer apply.

+Set-convexity means that diversifying among positions already represented in the set does not change risk.
+In the theory of preferences over sets of distributions, \citet{dekel2001representing} call the analogous property \textit{Indifference to Randomization}.
+For us, set-convexity allows an SRM to be identified with a set-function on $\CBC$, which is the key reduction used in the dual representations of \Cref{sec:dual}.
+The converse question, namely when set-convexity implies convexity, is addressed in \Cref{sec:WC}.

-\begin{Rmk} If $\rvset{X}\in\CB$, then obviously $\rvset{X}^{\complement}\notin \CB$.
-Thus, properties for other set operations such as $R(\rvset{X}^{\complement})$, $R(\rvset{X}\setminus\rvset{Y})$ and $R(\rvset{X}\triangle \rvset{Y})$ are outside our proposed scope.
-While this kind of operation may be interesting, particularly for risk budgeting and risk sharing problems, its exploration is left for future works.
-Other algebraic and order properties from risk measures on random variables, such as quasi-convexity, cash-subbaditivity, relevance, surplus invariance and star-shapedness, on the other hand, can be directly adapted to our framework.
-Besides, properties that depend on distributions and quantiles, such as law invariance and comonotonic additivity, require a more in-depth discussion on the proper probability distribution of a set of random variables---possibly beyond the collection of finite-dimensional distributions.
-We leave this stream of inquiry for future research. \end{Rmk}
+\begin{Rmk} If $X\in\CB$, then generally $X^{\complement}\notin \CB$.
+Thus, properties for other set operations such as $R(X^{\complement})$, $R(X\setminus Y)$ and $R(X\triangle Y)$ are outside our proposed scope.
+While such operations may be relevant---particularly for risk budgeting and risk sharing problems---we leave them for future work.
+Under the assumptions of \Cref{lmm: set mono conv}, however, $R$ can be extended to bounded, not necessarily closed, sets by defining $R(X) = R(\cl(X))$, since $d_H(X,\cl(X)) = 0$.
+Other algebraic and order properties of scalar risk measures, such as quasi-convexity, cash-subadditivity, relevance, surplus invariance, and star-shapedness, can be adapted directly.
+By contrast, distributional properties such as law invariance and comonotonic additivity require a separate discussion of what the distribution of a set of random variables should mean, possibly beyond finite-dimensional distributions.
+We leave this question for future research. \end{Rmk}

+We now introduce a definition that emulates the traditional concept of acceptance sets. \Cref{prp:acceptance} establishes a link between the properties of an SRM and its acceptance set.